CustomDI/TES_Controller/docs/html/_sources/hardware-guide.rst.txt

 | - Place 10 M3x4mm screws into the unthreaded M3 holes from the bottom (flat side).
 | - From the top, screw the square M3 nuts onto the M3x4mm screws but only for 1-2 threads.
 Take care to ensure that the nuts are threaded the same amount on every screw.
 | - Gently place the assembly upside-down, such that the M3x4mm screws lay flush with the back of the bottom panel.
-| - Slide the corner extrusion onto the 5 M3 square nuts
+| - Slide the corner extrusion onto the 5 M3 square nuts.